Rightpoint/RZTweenSpirit/README.md

 An object which implements the `RZTween` protocol simply has the ability to return a value for a particular point along a timeline.
 There are only two methods in the protocol:

 - **`+ (Class)valueClass;`**
 	- Returns the class represented by values produced by this tween.
-This can be used for type-checking, as it is with `RZKeyFrameTween`.
+This can be used for type checking, as it is with `RZKeyFrameTween`.
 - **`- (id)tweenedValueAtTime:(NSTimeInterval)time;`**
 	- Return a value of the type returned by `valueClass` for the provided time.

+Despite the name, tweens do not necessarily have to interpolate between different values.
+They can simply return a single value for a given range of time.

-Classes implementing `RZTween` must also implement `NSCopying` as they will be used as keys in an internal dictionary within the animator.
+**Note:** Classes implementing `RZTween` must also implement `NSCopying` as they will be used as keys in an internal dictionary within the animator.

+### Keyframe Tweens

 The primary concrete implementation of `RZTween` provided is `RZKeyFrameTween`, which provides facilities for tweening between keyframe values of various types anchored to instants along the timeline, with optional easing curves.
-See `RZKeyFrameTweens.h` for several concrete subtypes corresponding to different data types (float, point, color, etc).
+See `RZKeyFrameTweens.h` for several concrete subtypes corresponding to different data types:

+- `CGFloat` (wrapped in `NSNumber`)
+- `BOOL` (wrapped in `NSNumber`)
+- `CGRect` (wrapped in `NSValue`)
+- `CGPoint` (wrapped in `NSValue`)
+- `UIColor`

 ### The Animator